MaterializeInc/materialize/doc/user/content/manage/access-control/_index.md

 -- Step 6: grant all privileges to all objects in the d1.s1 schema to the data_engineer role -- For pre-existing objects in the schema (skip if there are none!)
-GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA d1.s1 TO read_write;
+GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA d1.s1 TO data_engineer;
 -- For future objects created in the schema
-ALTER DEFAULT PRIVILEGES FOR ALL ROLES IN SCHEMA d1.s1 GRANT ALL PRIVILEGES ON TABLES TO read_write;
+ALTER DEFAULT PRIVILEGES FOR ALL ROLES IN SCHEMA d1.s1 GRANT ALL PRIVILEGES ON TABLES TO data_engineer;

 -- Step 7: add member(s) to the respective role
 GRANT data_analyst TO "user1@company.com", "user2@company.com";